rdgarfinkel/mediacollection/README.md

 - Work on the wiki for this project.
 - EAC/UPC/ISBN approval script to verify that public entries are at a good quality.
 - Ability to hide/show columns, ie if there are media types that you don't personally have/use.
 This will require a slight revamp of code, but will make additions of media types easier in the future.
 Currently column numbers are adjusted manually by myself, so when a column is added, I have to manually increment a variable number by one.
 The method I've come up with will essentially automate that.
 This will not require adjustments to the database files, either.
 - Researching other options for having a fixed header upon scrolling.
-The one that was in place is not 100% reliable.<br>
+The one that was in place is not 100% reliable.
+- Ability to add date media was purchased; by default, it'll use the current date, but the date can be changed.
+- Hosted website with these scripts put online, with member signup abilities- researching how to do member logins now.

 # things to add way down the road<br>
 - TheAudioDB.com, imdb.com, themoviedb.org, thetvdb.com, musicbrainz.org and/or thegamesdb.net integration would be awesome, but I don't know enough about API usage currently to do these, hopefully someone can step up with these abilities.
-- Hosted website with these scripts put online, with member signup abilities.

 # change log
 - 2016.10.31
   - Administration: With this update, the entire EAC/UPC and ISBN directory is displayed for review in the EAC/UPC/ISBN database link, and you can also edit entries from within the web interface.
-  - Non-administrative: When accessing the index.cgi site thru Firefox, I noticed that the scrollbars weren't available in the pop-up window.
+  - Non-administrative: When accessing the index.cgi site thru Firefox, I noticed that the scrollbars weren't available in the pop-up administration window.
 This is now fixed.
 - 2016.10.25
   - Administration: 2016.10.20 update had some variable naming adjustments that I missed, now fixed with this update.
 - 2016.10.20